TomasHubelbauer/svg-screencast/readme.md

 Find a way to serve the files with compression and use the browser developer tools numbers to get the compression data.

-#### Compare the SVG size where each style preceeds its patches and collected

-Currently we place a `style` element before each frame's patches.
-What if we instead collected all the rules in a single stylesheet at the end?
-It would block the playback until the whole file is loaded (but do we play now while it is loading?) but might decrease the file size.

 ```sh
 pip3 install httpcompressionserver
 python3 -m httpcompressionserver`